CaenJones/ChromeSEC/README.md

 In **Devices > Chrome > Settings > Device Settings > Kiosk Settings**, there is a section called **Kiosk Accessibility Shortcuts**.
 Admins should choose the option to restrict access to this functionality.

 In the same section, there should be another option for the **Kiosk floating accessibility menu**.
 This should also be disabled.

+## Forcing Wifi Configurations

+To bypass Chrome and kiosk policy, users can disable wifi and put the system into "limbo" state with the application and the chrome menu.
+This also allows them to re-enable blocked accessibility features before re-entering the kiosk program.
+Because of this, it is recommend to implement an organization policy to prevent changes in user settings and disconnection from networks.

+First, you should disable users ability to access wifi settings in **Devices > Chrome > Settings > Users & browsers > User Experience > and Disabled system features**.
+Then just select **OS Settings**, or **Wifi Settings** to disable access.

+Now in **Wifi Settings > Platform Access**, choose **Do not allow for both Chrome users and Chrome devices to use other networks**.
+Then enable **Automatically Connect** to force devices to only connect to your network when they are in range.